davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 As we can see, your computer is a network of interconnected parts.
 The core parts of your computer are your CPU and your RAM.

-The CPU is an electric circuit that interprets a sort of obtuse programming language, often referred to as its "[instruction set architecture](https://en.wikipedia.org/wiki/Instruction_set_architecture)" or ISA.
+The CPU is an electric circuit that interprets a sort of programming language, which in turn is defined as part of something called the CPU's "[instruction set architecture](https://en.wikipedia.org/wiki/Instruction_set_architecture)" or ISA.
 (As you can see already, hardware people love three-letter acronyms, i.e. TLAs).
 To vastly oversimplify, the CPU is basically a bunch of little calculator circuits &mdash; an add circuit, a multiply circuit, a divide circuit, and so on &mdash; plus a 'circuit picker.'
-Your code consists of a series of instructions, each of which is a number which tells the picker which of the little calculation circuits to run next.
+Your program gets fed into the CPU as a series of instructions, each of which is a number telling the picker which of the little calculation circuits to run next.
 By lining up the instructions strategically to make a program, you can calculate something nontrivial.
 For example, here's a program (sequence of instructions) which together calculate the 4th Fibonacci number:

 >  TODO show a basic x86 fibonacci with each instruction annotated